30 Things To Do When You’re Feeling Bored In Your Relationship

 Don't freak out if you've been feeling kind of yawn-y around your partner.
 There are approximately a million and one things to do when you get bored in your relationship.
-Because while boredom in a relationship is often cause for alarm, there's really no need to panic.
+While boredom in a relationship can be cause for alarm, there's really no need to panic.
 Most of us grow tired with our everyday routines, including our connection with our partner, because we are human and we crave variety.
-But it can be easily remedied, with a little effort.
+But it can be easily remedied — with a little effort.

 According to relationship experts, there are plenty of ways to combat the day in, day out lull of long-term relationships.
 If you're feeling a bit stultified by the daily grind, make the decision to do something about it.
 You'll be feeling much peppier in no time.